Hardcoreprawn/architecture/input/posts/principles/Security-Principles.md

 * Using the Bulkhead pattern, to minimise the danger between services and threads.
 * Actively monitor and control inputs, to help minimise breaches.
 Control access points and validate data entry.

+## Objective

+Remove implicit trust throughout the environment and instead use processes, policies, and technologies to continuously authenticate and authorize entities as trustworthy before actually granting access

 ## Implications

 Adopting a zero-trust security model can benefit us by providing: